emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has continue watching, watch lists, and favorites, but you can't sync them across devices. 🟡
 1. Site has good sorting + a AI to help discover new content . ✔️
 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

-***
-## VLOP
-### Score: 12/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Sites UI is fine but has room for improvement. 🟡
-1. The site has watch lists, and you can login to sync them across devices. ✔️
-1. Site has decent sorting and a random button, but is otherwise lacking in terms of content discoverability. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌